kalpetros/projects/conference_organization_app/README.md

 #### What were your design choices for session and speaker implementation?
 (Task 1&2)
 The Session class(kind) has the following properties:

-1. name: This is the only required field for a Session since its not logical to have a session withoug a name.
-Defined as a StringProperty
+1. name: Defined as a StringProperty
 2. highlights: I defined this as repeated since a session can have a lot of highlights.
 Defined as a StringProperty
 3. speakers: Also repeated since a session can have multiple speakers
 4. duration: The sessions duration.
 Defined as a TimeProperty